microsoft/PowerPlatformConnectors/certified-connectors/Autenti E-Signature Standard Workflow Connector/README.md

 ## License

-License information for this connector can be found in the [Autenti privacy policy](https://autenti.com/en/terms-and-conditions/privacy-policy).
+License information for this connector can be found in the [Autenti Commercial License](https://autenti.com/power-automate/license).

 ## Contribution